FelSiq/ts-pymfe-tests/README.md

 The sub-directories are enumerated in natural order, implying which order each notebook is supposed to be run.

+In the "extra_results" directory, you can find multiple executions of the whole test using different random seeds, and statistical tests showing that the methods implemented in the ts-pymfe expansion are better for time-series data than the unsupervised methods already implemented in the pymfe package.

 ## Data
 Get the CompEngine dataset in the following URL: https://www.comp-engine.org/